spajeo/push_swap/libft/push_swap/README.md

 * Node splits the unordered elements left on the top of the pile in halfs in each piles.
 	*	from [A] pushes the elements <= the median on [B]
 	*	from [B] pushes the elements >  the median on [A]
 * Leaves only contain 3 or less values and are ordered.
+If on pile [B], values are re-pushed in pile [A].
 Afterward the function returns.

 ### e.g.